If you have ever played a game of Monopoly, you know two truths to be self-evident:

 2) You will absolutely hate all the other players in less than 2 hours.

-Although just a game, it shows how the Consolidation of Power into one dominate player can be destructive both economically and socially.
-Even when we all start off the game at the exact same position, and the playing field is level, Consolidation of Power is inevitable.
+Although just a game, it shows how the concentration of power into one dominate player can be destructive both economically and socially.
+Even when we all start off the game at the exact same position, and the playing field is level, concentration of power is inevitable.
 In the end, few people (or one in the case of Monopoly, just one person) prospers while all the others become disenfranchised members of society.

-Consolidation of Power manifests itself in a few different ways:
+Concentration of corporate Power manifests itself in a few different ways:

 Low Wages - Less competition among businesses means fewer employers with many more eligible workers.
 Your talent and skills become a commodity and it becomes a race to the bottom on salaries.